justinmwatts/architect/README.md

 $ gulp
 ```

-Before starting a project with Architect, you'll want to remove the documentation assets from /docs in the root.

 If you prefer another task runner, no problem.
 Architect will work with your choosing.
 Just remove the gulp director in the root.